LouiseFrankGunge/Indoor-and-energy-/A3/README.md

 *AI Acknowledgment*
-Generative AI was used to support the prommaming skills of the group.
+Generative AI was used to support the programming skills of the group.